 Throughout her life, Dr. Ashley Robinson has moved up and down the east coast.
 After residing in South Florida for many years, she completed her doctorate at Spalding University in Louisville, Kentucky (2016).
 Dr. Robinson completed her internship through the St. Louis Psychology Internship Consortium, in which she designed a training year focusing on trauma and Forensic Psychology.
 Dr. Robinson completed a Forensic Psychology Post-Doctoral Fellowship at the Audrey Hepburn Children's House in New Jersey, during which she conducted forensic evaluations for child protective services as well as individual therapy with victims of abuse/neglect and their non-offending caregivers.
 Dr. Robinson joined the team on JCCA's Westchester Campus in 2018.
 In addition to clinical work, she provides supervision to the staff psychologists as well as trainees.
-She is also a member of JCCA's Race Equity Committee, which is committed to rectifying racial inequities on both a micro and agency-wide systems level.
-Dr. Robinson is passionate about working with youth in underserved populations, and specifically those with severe emotional and behavioral difficulties whom have juvenile justice and/ or child protective services involvement.
-She truly enjoys fostering development and growth of new clinicians as well.
-Dr. Robinson strongly values work-life balance.
-In her free time she enjoys being outdoors with family and friends, as well as traveling.
+She is also a member of JCCA's Race Equity Committee, which is committed to increasing racial consciousness and equity across JCCA.
+Dr. Robinson is passionate about working with youth in underserved populations, and specifically those with severe emotional and behavioral difficulties who have juvenile justice and/or child protective services involvement.
+She also places a high value on maintaining a healthy worklife balance.
+In her free time, she enjoys being outdoors with family and friends, hiking, listening to audiobooks, as well as traveling.